Hard Waiver Program for International Students

 Have other institutions adopted hard waiver programs?

 Yes, a growing number of institutions have adopted hard waiver programs.
-Our health insurance administrator, Aetna Student Health, has implemented hard waiver programs at approximately 80 other institutions.
-Some institutions, including Boston College, Clemson University, Cornell University, Dartmouth College, Duke University, Harvard University, Northwestern University, Miami University, the University of Pennsylvania, and the College of William and Mary have implemented hard waiver programs for all students.
+Our health insurance administrator, Aetna Student Health, has implemented hard waiver programs at approximately 80 other institutions in the United States.
 Several of these institutions require international students to buy the institution's health plan even if they have comparable health coverage.
-There are a number of other institutions who have adopted hard waiver programs for international students.
-These include the University of Maryland, the University of Michigan, the University of North Carolina, and Virginia Tech.
-Like U.Va., these institutions permit international students to “waive off” the institution's plan if they can prove that they have comparable health coverage.
+Other institutions, like U.Va., permit international students to “waive off” the institution's plan if they can prove that they have comparable health coverage.

 Why did U.Va. implement a hard waiver program for international students?